Theoretical Performance Analysis of Vehicular Broadcast Communications at Intersection and their Optimization: Introduction

 Because of the critical nature of CVS systems, their performance analysis and management are hot research topics.
-Broadcasting with a high transmit power and high broadcast rate in congested roadways may significantly degrade the wireless communication quality due to high interference.
-To reduce the interference caused by a large number of vehicles sharing the same channel, several adaptive control schemes of the transmission power or broadcasting rate have recently been proposed~\cite{Huan10, Fall10, Fall16, Tiel11, Torr09, Mitt08}.
-However, most of these schemes are not based on {\it theoretical} analysis and are commonly evaluated through simulations.
-Because the environments in which V2V communications occur may quickly and frequently change, a more general understanding of performance is crucial for the effective control of CVS systems.
-Furthermore, most studies consider only {\it homogeneous} environments, such as multi-lane highways, in which vehicles are running in the same direction with the same traffic density.
-However, to deploy CVS systems in urban environments in the future, more realistic {\it inhomogeneous} situations, such as intersections, must be taken into account.
-Most recently, a theoretical analysis was studied toward an optimization of transmission power of vehicles at an intersection~\cite{Kimu16b}.
+Broadcasting with a high transmission power and high broadcast rate in congested roadways may significantly degrade the wireless communication quality due to high interference.
+To reduce the interference caused by a large number of vehicles sharing the same channel, several schemes have recently been proposed to adaptively control the transmission power or broadcasting rate~\cite{Huan10, Fall10, Fall16, Tiel11, Torr09, Mitt08}.
+However, most of these schemes are not based on theoretical analysis and are commonly evaluated through simulations.
+Because the environments in which V2V communications occur may quickly and frequently change, a more general understanding of performance is crucial to effectively control CVS systems.
+Furthermore, most studies consider only {\it homogeneous} environments, such as multi-lane highways, in which vehicles are distributed with the same traffic density.
+However, to deploy CVS systems in urban environments, more realistic {\it inhomogeneous} situations, such as intersections, must be taken into account.
+More specifically, the density of vehicles near an intersection is much higher than that on a normal road due to queuing vehicles and crossing streets, and thus the interference near the intersection also becomes much higher.
+As a result, the communication quality at an intersection is very different from that in homogeneous environments.
+Recently, an optimization of transmission power of vehicles at an intersection was theoretically analyzed~\cite{Kimu18}.
 However, the obtained analytical results are highly complicated and mathematically intractable, and thus the analysis cannot be applied to real-time control due to its high computational time.